 - MOMA which is able to do chiral analysis - on Exomars.

 - Raman spectrometer able to do highly sensitive non destructive analysis able to detect molecular structure - this is another Exomars instrument

 Field testing of the Exomars Raman spectrometer

-- Levin's new version of his labelled release experiment from Viking updated to detect chirality.
+- Levin's new version of his labeled release experiment from Viking updated to detect chirality.
 This is of especial interest since it could detect extraterrestrial life based on novel chemistry - something that most of the other instruments can't do.
 Though it depends on the life to be cultivable, which the others don't require.

 - Another idea for life detection through cultivation is the Life Detection Array (LIDA), proposed (but not accepted) for one of the 2007 Mars scout missions.
-It works by "innoculating" a nutrient chamber with tiny nanogram quanties of soil, and an identical chamber with sterilized sample.
+It works by "inoculating" a nutrient chamber with tiny nanogram quantities of soil, and an identical chamber with sterilized sample.
 The experiment then checks to see if there were any changes in chemical parameters in the chamber such as concentrations of ions, and effects of biofouling with mono layers, with the unsterilized sample.
 The tiny quantities of sample help to eliminate chemical effects.

 - On going NASA project to develop a miniaturized scanning electron microscope for Mars

 - High resolution optical microscopes

 MOMA and the Raman spectrometer should go to Mars in 2018 as part of ExoMars.
 I don't know of any definite plans to send any of the other instruments to Mars.